The-H-Project/RepData_PeerAssessment1/PA1_template.md

 # Figure out the weekday number of each date.
 datawide[,day := as.factor(format.Date(date, format='%w'))]

-# Figure out the average values per interval on each given day, but round to the nearest digit because people don't take fractional steps.
+# Figure out the average values per interval on each given day number, but round to the nearest digit because people don't take fractional steps.
 This will obviously skew the median and average steps.
 #
 # While averaging and rounding works should work as a chain, i.e.:
 #
 # dayaverages <- datawide[, lapply(.SD, mean, na.rm=TRUE), by=day][, lapply (.SD, round), .SDcols=2:ncol(dayaverages)]
 #
-# it does not seem to work with Knitr
+# it does not seem to work with Knitr, so the steps are separated below

-# Determine the average number of steps per interval by day.
+# Determine the average number of steps per interval by day number.
 dayaverages <- datawide[, lapply(.SD, mean, na.rm=TRUE), by=day]

 # Remove the date column from this table because it's not an averaged value.